 "The venerable safety razor ... is having a renaissance," The New York Times' Style page declared in late 2014.
 Some men like the nostalgia.
 Some are looking for a closer shave, with less skin irritation.
 Some just want to save money.

-Of course, you could spend upwards of $175 on a luxury safety razor plated in rhodium.
+Of course, you could spend $185 on a luxury safety razor plated in rhodium.
 But that won't be necessary.
-Reviewers' favorite safety razor, the Merkur 34C (Est. $35), costs under $35 -- less than a good quality plastic drugstore razor and a pack of cartridges.
+Reviewers' favorite safety razor, the Merkur 34C (Est. $30), costs under $35 -- less than a good quality plastic drugstore razor and a pack of cartridges.

 "The 34Cs are enormously popular for a reason," says Sharpologist.com shaving expert Mark Herro, who recommends the Merkur 34C as one of his top picks.
 It's nothing fancy -- just the type of chrome-plated safety razor your dad or granddad probably shaved with -- but it delivers "an easy, super-smooth shave," says Alan Henry at Lifehacker.com.

-Lifehacker.com readers voted it their favorite safety razor.
+In an online vote, Lifehacker.com readers name the Merkur 34C as their favorite safety razor.
 "Extremely well made and durable, easy to use and swap razors safely in, and in many ways, the last razor you'll ever buy," Henry says.
 "Once you start swapping out blades in one of these, the body will last forever, and you'll get an even, consistent, close, smooth shave with little effort or pressure."